Chapter 9 : Call Me Green.

 At my words, Lucy began to do some form of a victory dance down on the floor, and Ivy and I watched her fondly, stifling our laughter.
 It was nice to be hanging out with just these two girls for once.
 We never got much time just to sit and relax the three of us these days.
 I hadn’t realized how much I missed it.

 I glanced over at Ivy, in her overlarge T-shirt, her legs crossed on the couch, strands of silky blonde hair falling out of her bun.
 I thought of telling her about the Malfoy situation, but was suddenly reluctant to admit it to anyone else.
-The date with Ed had gone so well, who knew?
+The date with Ed had gone ok, who knew?
 Maybe Malfoy would be behind me in less than a week.

 I would keep my fingers crossed, and in the meantime, I could just push it to the back of my mind and pretend it wasn’t there.